 Find your cooler

-One question, an honest answer.
+Every tool on one page.
 Cooling gear is a maze of BTU, CFM, hoses and window types.
-Tell us what you’re trying to do and we’ll size it with the official rules and point you to the one unit that actually fits your space — or tell you plainly when nothing we cover does.
+Start with the guided finder, or jump straight to a calculator — everything is sized with the official rules and points to the one unit that actually fits your space, or tells you plainly when nothing we cover does.
 Nothing invented, no sign-up.

 We may earn a commission when you buy through some links on this page, at no extra cost to you — it's how we keep the reviews free.
 We only recommend what we'd buy ourselves, and we tell you when our top pick isn't one we earn on.
 See how we earn.
 How we earn.